On the structure of Ricci shrinkers: Estimates of distance and curvatures

 Plugging (\ref{eqn:PE17_3}) into the above inequality, we arrive at

 where $C$ depends on $m,D,\theta$.
 Note that the above inequality implies (\ref{eqn:PE17_4}) and consequently (\ref{eqn:PC26_7}). \end{proof}

 As discussed after Lemma~\ref{lma:PE27_0}, the limit length structure $d_{\infty}$ may globally not coincide with the length structure $d_{g_{\infty}}$ induced by the smooth Riemannian metric $(\mathcal{R}, g_{\infty})$ via approximation.
-However, this discrepancy shall be excluded by the following Proposition.
+However, this discrepancy is excluded by the following Proposition.

 \begin{prop} On the limit (\ref{eqn:CB08_4}), the length structure $d_{\infty}$ coincides with the length structure $d_{g_{\infty}}$. \end{prop}

 \begin{proof} By Lemma~\ref{lma:PE27_0}, we know that for each $y \in M_{\infty}$, every tangent space $Y$ of $M_{\infty}$ is a metric cone.
 Moreover, $\mathcal{R}(Y)$ is connected.
 By the density estimate (\ref{eqn:PE18_1}), we further know that $\mathcal{R}(Y)$ is a dense subset of $Y$.
 Then by a standard covering argument, for each $x,y \in M_{\infty}$ and $\epsilon>0$, one can find a smooth curve $\gamma \subset \mathcal{R}(Y)$ such that